-The criteria for this evaluation is derived from the current "Standard Specifications and Design Criteria for the City of Kansas City, Missouri, Metropolitan Chapter of the American Public Works Association, Division V, Section 5600 - Storm Drainage Systems and Facilities" with Lee's Summit's supplemental design criteria.
+The criterion for this evaluation is derived from the "Standard Specifications and Design Criteria for the City of Kansas City, Missouri, Metropolitan Chapter of the American Public Works Association, Division V, Section 5600 - Storm Drainage Systems and Facilities".
+The methodology used was a previously adopted method, and will be revised for the Final Development Plan to meet or exceed the adopted Comprehensive Control Strategy, including 40-hour detention for water quality.
 With the drainage area covering approximately 3.11 acres, the TR-55 SCS method was utilized to calculate peak runoff rates.
 TR-55 was also used to determine the volume of discharge for the 2 year, 10 year, and 100 year storms.
 All calculations are included in Appendix A of this report.